This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 38. Wooden Layered Wall Mounted Rack

-Here is another wooden wall rack that looks unique and offers ample storage space for all your caps and hats.
+Here is another wooden wall mounted hat rack with shelf that looks unique and offers ample storage space for all your caps and hats.
 You can place this in between two doors.
 You should choose walnut wood to craft this one since it’s easier to cut and carve.

 The chocolate brownish color adds a natural feel to the organizer.
 You can add as many hooks as you want to hang a variety of accessories like coats, hats, caps, scarves, and more.
 But it’s especially perfect for storing your baseball cap collection.